magneum/youtube-exec/README.md

   ### Download Video with Audio 🎥🔊

   Craving the complete audiovisual experience?
-YouTube Downloader Executor has got you covered!
+Ytdl-Exec has got you covered!
 Get ready to download those captivating videos with their accompanying audio effortlessly.
 Behold the mighty `dlVideoWithAudio` function provided by our module:

   ```javascript
   const { dlVideoWithAudio } = require("ytdl-exec");